-The mission of the Department of Chemistry is to provide excellent educational experiences in the classroom and in the laboratory at all levels and in all sub-disciplines of chemistry, with the goal to foster in our students a solid background in the foundational aspects, an understanding of the scientific methods of inquiry, and an appreciation of the significance and relevance of chemistry in daily life.
-We strive to offer programs of relevance that instill in our students the principles, motivation, comprehension, and the vision to prepare them for graduate school, medical school, or for careers in the chemical industry, or in teaching.
-Toward these ends, the department has focused its resources in developing undergraduate curricula that inspire our students to gain a firm and operative understanding of the fundamental theories and principles in chemistry and biochemistry.
-It also provides opportunities for faculty members to mentor undergraduates in original research in order to enhance their theoretical, experimental, and creative abilities through hands-on laboratory experiences.
-Other transformational learning experiences such as internships, attending and presenting at regional and national meetings and workshops are supported and encouraged.
-In designing our lecture and laboratory courses we strive to engage our students and to help them develop skills in critical thinking, problem solving, and teamwork.
+The mission of the UNF Department of Chemistry is to provide excellent educational experiences in the classroom and the laboratory at all levels and in all subdisciplines of chemistry.
+Our goal is to foster in our students a solid background in the foundational aspects, an understanding of scientific methods of inquiry, and an appreciation for the significance and relevance of chemistry in daily life.
+We strive to offer programs of relevance that prepare our students for graduate school, medical school, or careers in the chemical industry or in teaching.
+Toward these ends, the Department has focused its resources on 1) undergraduate curricula that convey the fundamental theories and principles in chemistry, and 2) opportunities for faculty to mentor undergraduates in original research in order to enhance their theoretical, experimental, and creative abilities through hands-on laboratory experiences.
+In designing our lecture and laboratory courses we strive to engage our students and to help them develop critical thinking, problem-solving, and teamwork skills.

 In conjunction with the College of Education and Human Services, B.A.E. and M.A.E. degrees with majors in chemistry, general sciences are also available.

-Advanced degrees such as a Masters in Science degree in Chemistry or a Doctor of Philosophy in Chemistry are not offered at present.
-A Masters program is under development for implementation in a future year.
+Advanced degrees in Chemistry such as a Master’s of Science or a Doctor of Philosophy are not offered at present.
+A Master’s program is under consideration for implementation in a future year.

-The Department of Chemistry offers a Bachelor of Science degree in Chemistry that is certified by the American Chemical Society.
+All of the tracks for the Bachelor of Science degree in Chemistry are certified by the American Chemical Society.